nlfiedler/zorigami/README.md

 above, _and_ it will likely fail to compile on 32-bit Windows.

 ### Building, Testing, Starting the Backend

+Note that on **Windows** it may be necessary to to run PowerShell as an administrator since, for the time being, calling `symlink_file()` requires special privileges.
+Alternatively, running Windows in "developer mode" should also work.

 ```shell
 cargo update